 *Liberal, or progressive Christianity, is a movement that values the questions of faith, the biblical scholarship of people like Marcus Borg, John Dominic Crossan, and John Shelby Spong, and preaches respect for other faith traditions.
 Try Googling these three theologians to see what we mean.

 What do you offer for families and youth?

 Check out the "Ministries" button on the menu at the top of this page to find out about all of our programs for children and young people.
 We have a staffed nursery for each Sunday morning service and Sunday School runs during the service.
 Our Youth Group usually meets simultaneously with the service and they frequently hold special events during the week.

 Have you made provision for those who are differently abled?

 We have tried our best to eliminate barriers that might be a problem for those who want to join us.
 FSA is fully wheelchair and scooter accessible.
 An elevator at the Atrium entrance can get you quickly and safely to the public areas of the church.
 Assistive hearing devices are available from the ushers.
-Parking directly behind the church is set aside especially for those with mobility issues.
+Marked Specially Abled Parking spots directly behind the church in the parking lot are set aside for those with mobility issues.

 Where does FSA stand in regard to LGBTQ+ issues?